 The containers’ portability reduces the problems caused by changing the environment where the application is running to a minimum.

-If the virtual machines want to simulate an environment different from ours, the Docker container focuses on creating the application and that all the content can be easily ported.
+If the virtual machines want to simulate an environment different from ours, the Docker container focuses on creating the application and all the content can be easily ported.

 - Applications are free of dependencies of programs and versions wherever we install them.